 The Supreme Court declared on June 11, 1990, that laws against desecrating the flag are unconstitutional

-Flag-burning first became an issue in the U.S. after the Civil War and it's had a colorful and storied legal history since that time.
+Flag-burning or desecration isn't unique to the 21st century.
+It first became an issue in the U.S. after the Civil War and it's had a colorful and storied legal history since that time.